morse-simulator/morse/doc/morse/user/overlays.rst

 In this case, at initialization, a new (pseudo) component (called ``MyPTU`` in this case) is created, with services as defined in the overlay class.

-The original component is also created and remain available as usual.
+The original component is also created and remains available as usual.